saturnin55/canuckbot/README.md

 > **Note** You may need to replace `python` with `py`, `python3`, `python3.11`, etc. depending on what Python versions you have installed on the machine.

+## Linting and Formatting

+Ruff is used as the linter and formatter.
+It is installed as part of the requirements, and is run using a pre-commit hook defined in the .githooks folder.
+Ruff can also be installed as an extension for your code editor for inline hints.

+Use `git config core.hooksPath .githooks` to set the hooks directory for this repository.

 ## Issues or Questions

 If you have any issues or questions of how to code a specific command, you can: